Which of Your Ideas Should Be Free vs. Paid Content?

 Your premium content gives the detailed step-by-step: How to solve their problems or reach their goals.

-For example, in my free content I often talk about the importance of Facebook Ads, but it’s in my paid course on Facebook Ads that I go into detail of how to do it efficiently and effectively.
+For example, in my free content I often talk about the importance of doing market discovery, but it’s in my paid course on Authentic Market Discovery that I go into detail of how to do it efficiently and effectively.

 Infotainment to Education to Transformation

-Remember: when people are consuming free content, they are usually looking for some kind of picker-upper, something to entertain, inspire, uplift, give them energy and easy ideas.
+Remember: when people are consuming free content, they’re usually looking for some kind of picker-upper, something to entertain, inspire, uplift, give them energy and easy ideas.
 In other words, infotainment.

-When they are ready to really solve a problem or achieve a dream or study something in a step-by-step way, then they are ready for premium content such as an online course.
+When they’re ready to really solve a problem or achieve a dream or study something in a step-by-step way, then they’re ready for premium content such as an online course.
 Now they’re looking for real education.